Parking At Dublin Airport

 If you see a young or injured bird inside your yard, please keep dogs and cats inside or away from it until it can move on or we can help you determine if it needs human intervention.
 Most of the time,they do not need human help.
 We have shared some of the most common ways to respond to found wild birds below.

 Scroll down to the type of bird you are concerned with to see the most common response information.
+The most important thing is to avoid taking in a wild bird.

 Only take a bird into humans hands if it is ABSOLUTELY necessary.
 Their chances of survival decrease as soon as they are in human care and continue to decrease the longer they are in captivity.
 If the last option was to take in an obviously injured bird. some Veterinary Clinics that will kindly take in injured wild birds including North Las Vegas Animal (NLV) Hospital, Park Animal Hospital, (Central LV) and VCA Black Mountain Animal Hospital (Henderson).
 Though this participating veterinary information is subject to change without notice.